Otoplasty

 • Take photographs to show the improvement after surgery.

-• Recommend a treatment plan that encompasses the goals and desired result.
+• Recommend a treatment plan that encompasses the goals and result.

 Each patient is unique therefor specific questions regarding surgical procedure, recovery risks, and results will be discussed in detail at your consultation to ensure that you are fully informed and comfortable with your surgical plan.